morrownr/8821cu-20210916/FAQ.md

 Answer: Many new and existing Linux users already have adapters based on Realtek chipsets.
-This repo is for Linux users to support their existing adapters but my STRONG recommendation is for Linux users to seek out USB WiFi solutions based on Mediatek chipsets:
+This repo is for Linux users to support their existing adapters but my STRONG recommendation is for Linux users to seek out USB WiFi solutions based on Mediatek chipsets.
+Mediatek is making and supporting their drivers per Linux Wireless Standards guidance per the Linux Foundation.
+This results in far fewer compatibility and support problems.
+More information and recommended adapters shown at the following site:

 https://github.com/morrownr/USB-WiFi